LinusBorg/vue-mixable/README.md

 }

-// we can create a composable from it with a single function call import { createComposableFromMixin } from 'vue-comixable' export const useMessage = createComposableFromMixin(messageMixin)
+// we can create a composable from it with a single function call import { createComposableFromMixin } from 'vue-mixable' export const useMessage = createComposableFromMixin(messageMixin)
 ```